Epcot International Flower and Garden Festival 2024

 - more than a dozen outdoor kitchens where you can sample different food and drinks

 - Garden Rocks™ outdoor weekend concert series (Friday through Monday) featuring live performances of popular hits

 - special Garden Rocks dining packages

-Maps and stickers for Egg-stravaganza can be purchased for $5.99 plus tax from Disney Trader, Pin Central or World Traveler locations.
+Maps and stickers for Egg-stravaganza can be purchased for $9.99 plus tax from Disney Traders, Pin Central or World Traveler locations.